-- If you are starting with an existing garden bed replenish soil by digging in Tui Sheep Pellets and Tui Compost and then add a layer of Tui Vegetable Mix.
+- If you are starting with an existing garden bed replenish soil by digging in Tui Organic Sheep Pellets and Tui Performance Naturals Compost.

 Starting with a new garden

-- If starting fresh and building a raised garden bed, choose non-treated timber and fill with layers of Tui Sheep Pellets, Tui Compost and Tui Vegetable Mix, creating a lasagne effect.
+- If starting fresh and building a raised garden bed, choose non-treated timber and fill with layers of Tui Organic Sheep Pellets, Tui Performance Naturals Compost and Tui Performance Naturals Vegetable Mix, creating a lasagne effect.

 Planting in pots and containers

-- If planting in pots and containers, fill with Tui Vegetable Mix.
+- If planting in pots and containers, fill with Tui Performance Naturals Vegetable Mix.

 Easy 'beginner' crops

-- As a rule of thumb spinach, lettuce, radish, rocket, leeks, broccoli, cabbage, cauliflower, silverbeet, celery and spring onions are all good ‘beginner’ crops.
+- As a rule of thumb spinach, lettuce, radish, rocket, leeks, broccoli, bok choi, cabbage, cauliflower, silverbeet, celery, spring onions and parsley are all good ‘beginner’ crops.

-Plants need nutrients to grow.
+Plants need nutrients and water to grow and thrive, just like us.
 If you don’t feed your plants you can’t expect to reap the rewards.

 - Your veges are ready to harvest when they are about the size you see them in the supermarket.